dkang9503/Music-Generation-Seq2seq-Pytorch/README.md

 # Music-Generation-Seq2seq-Pytorch
-Seq2sec model of notes based on classical music
+Seq2seq model to generate sequences of music

+Coding is very sloppy, so I'll outline the general idea of each file

+encoderdecoder.py